 Uterine adenomyosis: definition, symptoms, treatments

 You're probably familiar with endometriosis, but what about adenomyosis?
-Adenomyosis is an extremely painful and debilitating form of endometriosis, even though it's a benign (non-life-threatening) condition.
+Adenomyosis is an extremely painful and debilitating form of the disease, even though it is a benign (non-life-threatening) condition.

 What is adenomyosis?

-It is defined as a form ofendometriosis internal to the uterus.
+Adenomyosis is a form ofendometriosis inside the uterus.
 It is due to a malformation of the junction zone between the mucous membrane lining the uterus (the endometrium) and the muscle of the uterine wall (the myometrium).
 This causes infiltration of endometrial cells into the myometrium, thickening the volume of the uterus.
 The infiltration may be slight or deep (and therefore more painful).
 This condition affects around 11-13% of women of childbearing age, generally between 35 and 40 (in 25% of cases).
 They may suffer from both external endometriosis and adenomyosis.

-It's a fairly common and fortunately benign pathology.
+It's a fairly common pathology, and fortunately benign.
 In the sense that it is not life-threatening.
-On the other hand, there are certain forms which can be very painful, to the point of crippling the daily lives of women who suffer from them.
+On the other hand, there are certain forms which can be so painful as to handicap the daily lives of women who suffer from them.

 This gynecological condition can take many forms.
 It can be :

-• diffuse, i.e. there will be numerous foci scattered over lthe whole myometrium.
+• diffuse, i.e. numerous foci scattered throughout the myometrium.
 This is the most severe type, and the most difficult to treat.

 What are the differences between endometriosis and adenomyosis?

-Although in many cases, the two are linked, and share common symptoms and the fact that this disease is the result of endometrial cells migrating to other parts of the body.
+Although in many cases the two are linked, they do have some points in common, in terms of symptoms and the fact that this disease is the result of endometrial cells migrating to other parts of the body.

 Endometriosis is extrauterine

-It is characterized by the migration of endometrial cellsaway from the uterus, towards the bladder, utero-sacral ligaments, ovaries, rectum and many other parts of the body.
+It is characterized by the migration of endometrial cells, butoutside the uterus: to the bladder, the utero-sacral ligaments, the ovaries, the rectum, and many other parts of the body.

 Adenomyosis is intrauterine